 The Dividend Has Limited Growth Potential

-Investors generally tend to favour companies with a consistent, stable dividend policy as opposed to those operating an irregular one.
-Still, investors need to consider a host of other factors, apart from dividend payments, when analysing a company.
-For example, we've identified 4 warning signs for B&G Foods (2 are potentially serious!) that you should be aware of before investing.
+Companies possessing a stable dividend policy will likely enjoy greater investor interest than those suffering from a more inconsistent approach.
+Meanwhile, despite the importance of dividend payments, they are not the only factors our readers should know when assessing a company.
+For example, we've identified 3 warning signs for B&G Foods (1 shouldn't be ignored!) that you should be aware of before investing.
 If you are a dividend investor, you might also want to look at our curated list of high yield dividend stocks.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.